tultulini/EarthText/readme.md

 ```
 npm run compile
 ```
+> Note: the build will keep monitoring the code and keep it compiled while your making changes - if you wish to stop the ongoing monitoring press ctrl+c in the terminal.

 ### debugging
 choose the file you want to debug (usually text-create.js), add the breakpoints you want and hit the f5 key